tgnemecek/core-website/src/collections/pages/leading.md

 key: leading
 component: LeadingPage
 hero:
-  title: CORE Leading Business
+  title: CORE Leading & Business
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
     Why face business challenges alone?
-Partner with our **Holistic Leadership** experts to quickly solve old problems, help your teams & company leverage new opportunities for growth, and bypass derailers that could sabotage success.
-[Contact us](mailto:sseivert@thecoreporation.com) to explore how
+Partner with our **Holistic Leadership** experts to quickly solve old problems, leverage new opportunities for growth, and bypass derailers that could sabotage success.
+[Contact us](mailto:sseivert@thecoreporation.com) to explore how our data-driven,
-    our data-driven, agile coaching can create a great ROI by building a solid strategy & removing obstacles to its implementation.
-We provide **pragmatic** tools that will strategically align and systemically connect the dots of all your efforts so you create a whole new level of healthy balance, ease, and success for yourself, your teams, and your whole business.
+    agile approach can create a great ROI by building a solid strategy & removing obstacles to its implementation.
+We provide **pragmatic** tools that align and systemically connect the dots of all efforts to create a whole new level of healthy balance, ease, and success for yourself, your teams, and your whole business.

-    #### **For Free:**
+    ### **For Free:**

     1. [Assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest leadership strength and liability